erik-whiting/LuluTest/README.md

   the driver is headless.
 You can also optinally set the subdomain and port numbers of the URL
 * Create a `Page` object with the `Config` object
-* In your tests, build `BaseElement` objects with the `Page` method `element_by` and then use the `BaseElement` methods to create your tests.
+* In your tests, you can either use the Page object to manipulate webpages, or use the step class

 ### Example Usage
-Below is an example taken from an early commit of this repository:
+Below is an example test case:

 ```python
 import unittest